Skip to content

 Formula Used

-Subscription percentage of income
+Subscriptions as a percentage of monthly take-home income

 Monthly streaming services cost